Course fees listed on our website or in the catalogue do not include tax. All courses are subject to GST (5%).

 Fraser Valley Continuing Education reserves the right to cancel courses with low enrollment.
 When a course is cancelled, students will have the following options:

 - Receive a full refund for the program;

 - Ask to have their registration fee applied to the next offering of the course or;

 - Apply the course registration fee to a program of their choice that still has space available in it

-If a course has to be cancelled, students will be notified by phone no later than 3 days prior to the start of the course.
+If a course has to be cancelled, students will be notified by phone or email up to a day before the class.

 Please read the below policy carefully.

 - When student notice of course withdrawal is received no less than 7 days prior to the start of the class, Students will receive a refund minus $35 administration fee.